Understanding Vehicle Recalls and Car Safety | Attorneys for Auto Accidents

 - exists in a group of vehicles of the same design or manufacture

+If a product is recalled, you should not have to pay for any repairs or replacements.
 If your vehicle, car seat, or tire is under recall, a safety defect has been identified through the recall process.

-National Highway Traffic Safety Administration recall process
+National Highway Traffic Safety Administration Recalls Process

+In the U.S., the NHTSA sets safety standards that keep your car safe.
+Part of what the NHTSA does is require manufacturers to repair safety-related defects at no cost to vehicle owners and drivers.
 Costs associated with the parts and labor that go into getting defects repaired are significant for manufacturers and can lead to resistance to full-scale recalls.
 However, the NHTSA follows a recall process to ensure that safety-related defects are addressed.
 The process is as follows:

 - Call the U.S. Department of Transportation’s Vehicle Safety Hotline: 877-421-5154 or 844-660-5805.